tenstorrent/tt-metal/tests/ttnn/sweep_tests/README.md

 The file must contain:
 - `parameters` dictionary from a variable to the list of values to sweep
-- `skip` function for filtering out unwanted combinations.
+- optional `skip` function for filtering out unwanted combinations.
 It should return `Tuple[bool, Optional[str]]`.
 Second element of the tuple is the reason to skip the test.
-- `is_expected_to_fail` function for marking the test as expected to fail.
+- optional `xfail` function for marking the test as expected to fail.
 It should return `Tuple[bool, Optional[str]]`.
 Second element of the tuple is the expected exception.
 - `run` function for running the test.
 It should return `Tuple[bool, Optional[str]]`.
 Second element of the tuple is the error message.

 For example, let's add `tests/ttnn/sweep_tests/sweeps/to_and_from_device.py`: